 An alternative to these can be considered the Batch reply; this Chrome extension sends emails to several people at once putting them in bcc.

-Now that we have every detail set up we come up to the key part – monitoring the results of your outreach efforts.
+Now that we have every detail set up we come up to the key part – monitoring the results of your PR campaign.
 Two of the tools I love for media coverage monitoring are Brand 24 and Mention.
-All you need to do is simply input keywords and every single time the keyword in mentioned on the web, you’ll get a notification and can see the links on the dashboard.
+All you need to do is simply input keywords and every single time the keyword is mentioned on the web, you’ll get a notification and can see the links on the dashboard.
 Let’s take a quick look at the interface so you have a better idea of how it works: